Shell In Singapore

 Royal Dutch Shell was formed in 1907, although our history can be traced back to the first half of the 19th century.

-Our headquarters are in The Hague, the Netherlands, and our Chief Executive Officer is Ben van Beurden.
-The parent company of the Shell group is Royal Dutch Shell plc, which is incorporated in England and Wales.
+Our headquarters are in The Hague, the Netherlands, and our Chief Executive Officer is Wael Sawan.
+The parent company of the Shell group is Shell plc, which is incorporated in England and Wales.

 Our strategy is to strengthen our position as a leading energy company by providing oil and gas and low-carbon energy as the world’s energy system changes.
 Safety and social responsibility are fundamental to our business approach.